Adiabatic Quantum Computing: Outlook and Challenges

 Solving these problems will likely keep researchers busy for years to come, require interdisciplinary collaborations, and will significantly advance our understanding of AQC.
 We hope that this review will catalyze new and productive approaches, enhancing our repertoire of algorithms that give rise to quantum speedups from the unique perspective of AQC.

-\acknowledgments We are grateful to Vicky Choi, Elizabeth Crosson, Itay Hen, Milad Marvian, Siddharth Muthukrishnan, and Rolando Somma for useful discussions.
-This work was supported under ARO Grant No. W911NF- 12-1-0523, ARO MURI Grants No. W911NF-11-1-0268 and No. W911NF-15-1-0582, and NSF Grant No. INSPIRE-1551064.
+\acknowledgments We are grateful to Vicky Choi, Elizabeth Crosson, Itay Hen, Milad Marvian, Siddharth Muthukrishnan, Hidetoshi Nishimori, and Rolando Somma for useful discussions.
+This work was supported under ARO Grant No. W911NF-12-1-0523, ARO MURI Grants No. W911NF-11-1-0268 and No. W911NF-15-1-0582, and NSF Grant No. INSPIRE-1551064.
+The research is based upon work (partially) supported by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA), via the U.S. Army Research Office contract W911NF-17-C-0050.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the ODNI, IARPA, or the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright annotation thereon.